NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 #### ZoneHVAC:Baseboard:RadiantConvective Objects

+##### *New object* - `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` ####

+This `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` object is referenced in the `ZoneHVAC:Baseboard:RadiantConvective:Water` object and provides additional design parameters to it.
+Multiple `ZoneHVAC:Baseboard:RadiantConvective:Water` can be mapped to a single `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` object.

+*Field: Name*
+*Field: Fraction Radiant*
+*Field: Fraction of Radiant Energy Incident on People*
+*Field: Heating Design Capacity Method*
+*Field: Heating Design Capacity Per Floor Area {W/m2}*
+*Field: Fraction of Autosized Heating Design Capacity*
+*Field: Convergence Tolerance*

+##### *Modified objects* - `ZoneHVAC:Baseboard:RadiantConvective:Water` ####

+All of the fields in the new `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` will be removed from the old `ZoneHVAC:Baseboard:RadiantConvective:Water` object.
+Additionally, we add the following field and description:

+*Field: Design object*

+This field cannot be blank, and it should point to one `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` object.

 ##### *New object* - `ZoneHVAC:Baseboard:RadiantConvective:Design` ####

 This `ZoneHVAC:Baseboard:RadiantConvective:Design` object is referenced in the `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` objects and provide additional design parameters to them.
 Multiple `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` can be mapped to a single `ZoneHVAC:Baseboard:RadiantConvective:Design` object.